 “BioTE can help with decreased libido and energy,” Evans said.

 Low-dose oral contraceptives can help perimenopausal women regulate their periods as well, he said.

 Evans says that many women are aware that, for a time, estrogen supplements were considered worrisome because of links to cancer, heart attack and stroke.
 But he says that newer research reveals that working with your doctor early can not only reduce the risk of those potential side effects but also provide relief for symptoms.

 “With menopause, they tried to make estrogen out as a villain,” he explains, “but when they did the 2013 Women’s Health Initiative study and reanalyzed the data, the women who took estrogen alone had less cancer than the placebo.”

-Evans says that research shows that women who start hormone replacement therapy within five years of the onset of their symptoms did not have an increased risk of heart attack and stroke.
+Evans says that research shows that women who start hormone replacement therapy within five years of the onset of their symptoms did not have increased risk of heart attack and stroke.

 And not every woman will need the same kind of hormone replacement therapy.

 “You can use site-specific hormones,” Evans said.
 “For instance, if you’re mainly experiencing vaginal dryness, uncomfortable sex, or problems with urine control, you can use vaginal estrogen creams.”